 Exploring Identity: American Born Chinese

-Students explore the American experience through the story of a young boy's conflicted relationship with his Chinese-American identity.
+Students explore what it means to belong through the story of a young boy's conflicted relationship with his Chinese-American identity.

 icon/ela/white